rmflight/categoryCompare/readme.md

 Flight RM, Harrison BJ, Mohammad F, Bunge MB, Moon LDF, Petruska JC and Rouchka EC (2014). .CATEGORYCOMPARE, an analytical tool based on feature annotations.
 _Frontiers in Genetics_. [link](http://dx.doi.org/10.3389/fgene.2014.00098)

+## Bug Reports / Issues

+The official development site for `categoryCompare` is at https://github.com/rmflight/categoryCompare.
+There you may submit bug-reports / issues / comments to the developer.